eHarmony/aloha/src/site/markdown/model_formats.md

 A Categorical distribution model returns psuedo-random values based on a designated [Categorical distribution](https://en.wikipedia.org/wiki/Categorical_distribution).
 It can be used for collecting random data on which future models can be trained.
-It's sampling is constant time, regardless of the number of values in the distribution.
+Its sampling is constant time, regardless of the number of values in the distribution.